terencechain/consensus-specs/specs/core/0_beacon-chain.md

 * **Shard chain** - one of the chains on which user transactions take place and account data is stored.
 * **Block root** - a 32-byte Merkle root of a beacon chain block or shard chain block.
 Previously called "block hash".
 * **Crosslink** - a set of signatures from a committee attesting to a block in a shard chain, which can be included into the beacon chain.
 Crosslinks are the main means by which the beacon chain "learns about" the updated state of shard chains.
-* **Slot** - a period during which one proposer has the ability to create a beacon chain block and some attesters have the ability to make attestations
+* **Slot** - a period of `SLOT_DURATION` seconds, during which one proposer has the ability to create a beacon chain block and some attesters have the ability to make attestations
 * **Epoch** - an aligned span of slots during which all [validators](#dfn-validator) get exactly one chance to make an attestation
 * **Finalized**, **justified** - see Casper FFG finalization [[casper-ffg]](#ref-casper-ffg)
 * **Withdrawal period** - the number of slots between a [validator](#dfn-validator) exit and the [validator](#dfn-validator) balance being withdrawable